tezos/tezos-mirror/docs/developer/guidelines.rst

 Coding guidelines
 =================

 This document provides guidelines that should be observed by all the contributors to the Tezos codebase.
-It consists mostly in documentation guidelines, but rules more specific to coding (e.g., code formatting, naming conventions, etc.) may be added later on.
+It first presents documentation guidelines, and then rules more specific to coding (e.g., logging levels, code formatting, naming conventions, etc.).

 .. _in_code_comments: